MonkeeSock/DnD-Campaign-Wiki/content/Species/Dragonborn.md

 Red: Like brass dragonborn these dragonborn are lizard-like in appearance but are usually covered in hard, black spikes.

 White: Instead of scales these dragonborn are covered in thick, white fur.
-They are generally beastial in appearance.
+They are generally beastial and ursine in appearance.

 Green: With green scales these dragonborn are serpent-like in appearance.
 They have serpentine fangs and often have an inflatable hood like cobras.